Two steps to starting therapy.

 1. Book a 20-minute telephone consultation (free)

-Typically I suggest agreeing to an initial block of 6 sessions.
-This gives us a good chance to try working together.
-By the end of the block we'll review what's been helpful and not so helpful before making a further plan.
+Typically I suggest planning an initial block of 6 sessions.
+This gives us a good chance to try working together (but you're free to stop at any point).
+By the end of the block we'll review what's been most helpful before making a further plan.
 Usually this involves booking further sessions.
 It's hard to predict how long therapy will take but we'll keep reviewing to make sure the process is worthwhile to you.

 Effective therapy, centred around you.

 My academic and clinical training enables me to draw upon multiple evidence-based approaches to provide tailored and effective therapy for my clients.
-This means getting to know your needs and looking at what research suggests might help.
+This means getting to know your needs and considering what research and theory suggests might help.

 Most often I use Cognitive Behavioural Therapy (CBT), relationship therapy and psychosexual therapy.
 A lot of my work draws upon philosophical ideas about culture, relationships, meaning and existence.